 1 Joh.
 3:8 He that committeth sin is of the devil; for the devil sinneth from the beginning.
 For this purpose the Son of God was manifested, that he might destroy the works of the devil.—10 In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother.

-We are told to not hate anyone because hating is like being a murderer, but if we are to believe that our souls are not in danger as long as we don’t habitually sin, can we get away with only hating one brother?
-Of course not.
-No murderer has eternal life abiding in him.
+We are told to not hate anyone because hating is like being a murderer, but if we are to believe that our souls are not in danger as long as we don’t habitually sin, can we get away with hating only one brother?
+Of course not, because no murderer has eternal life abiding in him.

 1 Joh.
 3.15 Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.

-We can also see that the condition for having confidence toward God is that our heart does not condemn us.
+We can also see that the condition for having confidence toward God is that our heart doesn’t condemn us.
 If the case is that our conscience tells us that we have acted wickedly (our heart condemns us) then God is merciful and will forgive us IF we confess our sins and truly repent.
 If we harden our hearts and pursue in the sin we know is wrong, then our souls are in danger.
 If you have a chance, do read the article about our faith as ”filthy rags”.

 1 Joh.
 3:19 And hereby we know that we are of the truth, and shall assure our hearts before him.20 For if our heart condemn us, God is greater than our heart, and knoweth all things.21 Beloved, if our heart condemn us not, then have we confidence toward God.

-Other mentions of ”committing” sin outside of 1 Joh.
-3
+Other mentions of ”committing” sin outside of 1 John 3

 John 8:34 Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.